Finite Volume schemes#

 my_flux[1].cons_flux_function = my_flux_function_y;

 Note that one stencil and associated flux function must be defined for each positive Cartesian direction.
-The set of cells captured by the stencil will be passed as argument of the flux function in the form of a cell array, arranged according the order chosen in the configured stencil:
+The set of values captured by the stencil will be passed as argument of the flux function in the form of an array, arranged according the order chosen in the configured stencil:

 my_flux[0].stencil = {{-1,0}, {0,0}, {1,0}, {2,0}};